MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ### Making the video stop

 Just three more nodes to go for this graph!
-We need to set up the false condition for the button: "If the button is clicked while the video is playing, *isPlaying* becomes false and it causes the video to stop and the button to display "Play" again.
+We need to set up the false condition for the button: "If the button is clicked while the video is playing, the *isPlaying* variable becomes false and it causes the video to stop and the button label to change to "Play" again."

 We can take a shortcut here.

-1. Control-click the last three nodes you added to select them.
+1. Control-click the last three nodes you added.
+This selects them.
 1. Right-click in the script graph and then, in the popup menu, select **Duplicate Selection**.
-1. Drag the duplicated notes to an empty space in the graph just below the nodes you duplicated.
+1. Drag the duplicated nodes to an empty space in the graph just below the nodes you duplicated.

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/430-duplicated-nodes.png)

 1. Drag a connector from the False output control port of the last "if" node and connect it to the control input port of the first *Game Object: Set Active* node in the duplicated set of nodes.
-1. In that same first *Game Object: Set Active* node, deselect **Value**.
+1. In that same first *Game Object: Set Active* node (the one that contains "Video"), deselect **Value**.
-1. In the second *Game Object: Set Active* node in the duplicated set, select **Value**.
+1. In the second *Game Object: Set Active* node in the duplicated set (the one that contains "VideoStill"), select **Value**.
 1. In the **Set Text** node, change the text from "Stop" to "Play."

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/431-final-node-settings-for-button.png)